UC Blue Ash College

 Medical assistants are multi-skilled healthcare professionals who work primarily in outpatient settings such as physician offices, clinics, urgent care facilities or other ambulatory care settings.

 You can take your prerequisite classes and general education classes at any college where they are offered.
-You must take all core medical assisting (MA designation) classes at the Blue Ash campus or Clermont campus.
+You must take all core medical assisting (MA designation) classes at the Blue Ash campus.

 All students should initially meet in person with their Academic Advisor.
 Students should continue to make contact with their advisor each term.